RanXerox23/Pro32-parser/README.md

-To run the code you must first rename the file `config_clear.py` > `config.py` and fill the `config.py` with your kek
+To run the code you must first rename the file `config_clear.py` > `config.py` and fill the `config.py` with your key